mattybohan/vintage-classifier/README.md

+# Dress Code

-# Classification of Vintage Clothing by Decade
+### Classification of vintage dresses by decade using pretrained Convolutional Neural Network

+### Recommendation of similar dresses found on Etsy

 1. Project Overview